Trip Dates: May 23 - May 29, 2020

 The beauty of Ireland is legendary — rolling green hills, rugged mountains, striking sea cliffs, ancient relics, castles and abbeys, and warm local pubs soaked in charm — and there’s truly no better way to see it than from the back of a horse.

-As tourist season slows and the island settles into itself again, we take to the saddle and explore one of the most stunning areas of the emerald isle, the ring of Kerry, in a week-long horseback riding trip you’ll never forget.
+As the seasons turn to more consistently better weather, we take to the saddle and explore one of the most stunning areas of the emerald isle, the ring of Kerry, in a week-long horseback riding trip you’ll never forget.
 On the backs of well-trained Irish Sport Horses, we’ll explore highlands of Kerry with the majestic McGillycuddy Reeks, Ireland's greatest mountain range; ride on country lanes, mountain tracks (on one of the few post-to-post trail rides available in Ireland) through forests, over bogs and on some of the beaches at Waterville and on the magnificent 4 mile stretch of golden sand at Rossbeigh.
 The Iveragh Peninsula with many places of archeological and historical interest stretches south west from Killarney for nearly forty miles and is highlighted by the iconic, world renowned Ring of Kerry.

 We’ll spend nights in bed and breakfasts in Killarney, a vibrant hub full of history, shopping, and lively pubs bustling with traditional Irish music, as well as two smaller seaside towns, Glenbeigh and Waterville, full of that famous Irish charm.
 Each morning starts with a hearty breakfast before we hit the trail again, with a lovely picnic lunch breaking up our 4 - 6 hours of riding, daily.
 Our nights are free to explore these wonderful Irish towns before catching a good night’s rest.